aleksandaratanasov/pmd_camboard_nano/README.md

 each node is almost completely encapsulated that is it provides a single functionality allowing a relatively flexible way of maintaining the code base.
 Refer to the `CMakeLists.txt` for further details.

-**Important:** the package has low requirements on RAM however CPU performance is cruital.
+**Important:** the package has low requirements on RAM however CPU performance is crucial.
 Especially the NURBS node exibits very poor performance and requires a lot of time to generate a mesh.
 It is adviced that it is done offline (using the created PCD files).